osdrv/config/README.md

 }
 ```

-In this case a config tree looks like:
+In this case the config tree looks like:

 ```
     root